Nashra-Tazmeen/LinkedIn--Profile--Summarizer-/README.md

     -   The validated data is then formatted and returned to the user, providing them with a comprehensive view of the LinkedIn profiles they inquired about.

-### Conclusion

-This application harnesses the capabilities of **LangChain**, **Proxycurl**, and **Tavily** to create a robust system for automating LinkedIn profile data scraping.
-By integrating these technologies, it streamlines the process of data extraction, ensuring accuracy and relevance in the information retrieved.